virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 }
 ```

- - message delivered via email notifying about the successful application setup
+ - message delivered via email notifying about the successful installation

 ``` json
 {